-The soil samples will be submitted to an ELAP-certified laboratory for VOCs via EPA Method 8260, Semi Volatile Organic Compounds (SVOCs) via EPA Method 8270, and Metals via EPA Method 6010C.
-The soil analytical results will be compared to the NYCRR Part 375-6.8(b) Soil Cleanup Objectives (SCOs).
-If the soil meets the Industrial Use SCOs, it will be used as backfill or transferred to Lot 3 where it will be stockpiled for future re-use on-site upon approval from NYSDEC and NYSDOH.
-Any soils that do not meet the SCOs for industrial use will be properly disposed of off-site.
+The soil samples will be analyzed for VOCs via EPA Method 8260, Semi Volatile Organic Compounds (SVOCs) via EPA Method 8270, and Metals via EPA Method 6010C.
+The laboratory analytical data for the soil samples will be compared to the NYCRR Part 375-6.8(b) restricted use Soil Cleanup Objectives (SCOs) for various categories ranging from residential to industrial use.